mihirp23/python/README.md

  11.  count_cases_of_chars.py - calculate the number of uppercase and lowercase letters entered by user.
  12.  div_by_7_and_not_mult_of_5.py - finds all numbers divisibly by 7 and not multiple of 5 in a given range.
  13.  word_frequency.py - calculate the frequence of each word in a sentence provided by user.
+ 14.  net_amount_in_bank.py - calculate the net amount in a bank account based on transactional log.